-4.5 On-line training infrastructure
+4.5 Online training infrastructure

 E-CAM wishes to develop an appropriate online training infrastructure over the course of the project.
-To this end it is establishing strong partnerships with Partnership for Advanced Computing in Europe (PRACE) and leading HPC centres in Europe and the US in order to connect to appropriate and innovative training content that can bring the E-CAM user communities to the exa-scale.
+To this end it is establishing strong partnerships with PRACE and leading HPC centres in Europe and the US in order to connect to appropriate and innovative training content that can bring the E-CAM user communities to the exa-scale.

-The infrastructure to support these efforts is now in place at https://clowder.e-cam2020.eu/ with the initial content collected during the ESDW program of 2017 currently being added.
+The infrastructure to support these efforts is located at https://training.e-cam2020.eu/ with content collected during the ESDW program of 2017 and 2018 already stored there.
 The goals of our training infrastructure are to:

 - collect the content captured at our application-focused and transversal ESDWs, allowing participants to revisit lectures or demonstrations in their own time, both during and after the meeting.
-Such material can also be used by people who did not have the opportunity to attend the ESDW in person (specialy our industrial partners); - Generate online training modules for each ESDW, which will be a set of preparatory material shared with the participants and that will allow everyone to acquire the same basic knowledge before the meeting (see section 4.5.1); - be a repository for the data associated to our events (captured lectures, lecture materials, reading materials, tutorial content and software requirements); - Build tutorials on programming best practices to develop software for extreme-scale hardware, that we can propose them to the extended CECAM community that has active means to transfer this knowledge to industrial contacts, multiplying E-CAM's impact; - Associate with other groups and projects with similar training scope such as PRACE, other CoEs and MolSSI, to cover for different and broader training material.
+Such material can also be used by people who did not have the opportunity to attend the ESDW in person (in particular our industrial partners); - generate online training modules for each ESDW, which will be a set of preparatory material shared with the participants and that will allow everyone to acquire the same basic knowledge before the meeting (see Section 4.5.1); - be a repository for the data associated to our events (captured lectures, lecture materials, reading materials, tutorial content and software requirements); - build tutorials on programming best practices to develop software for extreme-scale hardware, that we can propose them to the extended CECAM community that has active means to transfer this knowledge to industrial contacts, multiplying E-CAM's impact; - associate with other groups and projects with similar training scope such as PRACE, other CoEs and MolSSI, to cover for different and broader training material.

-This infrastructure is built in Clowder (developed at NCSA), which is a research data management system designed to support any data format and multiple research domains.
+This infrastructure is built upon the Clowder application (developed at NCSA), which is a research data management system designed to support any data format and multiple research domains.
 Our choice for this system is because creating and maintaining, for example, a set of Massive Online Open Courses (MOOCs) is simply too labour intensive and E-CAM does not have the resources for this.
 The automation possibilities that Clowder presents allow us to drastically reduce the end-user overhead for adding content (or at the very least bring it to a level that E-CAM can afford to sustain).

-We strongly recommend that the reader refer to deliverable D6.5:E-CAM Software Platform III available at https://www.e-cam2020.eu/deliverables/, for a detailed description of our development efforts in the Clowder platform, and most importantly, how we will manage the information on this platform.
+We strongly recommend that the reader refer to deliverable D6.6:E-CAM Software Platform IV[4], for a detailed description of our development efforts for the Clowder platform, and most importantly, how we will manage the information on this platform.